George of Drama: Career

-Karslidis began his monastic life as a novice at a monastery in Georgia, after traveling to Tiflis, where a priest took him under his care.
-According to reports, he waited nearly ten years to be tonsured as a monk, which occurred in July 1919 at the age of eighteen.
-He received the monastic name George Symeon.
+Karslidis began his monastic life as a novice at a monastery in Georgia after traveling to Tiflis, where a priest took him under his care.
+According to reports, he waited nearly ten years to be tonsured as a monk.
+In July 1919, at the age of eighteen, he was tonsured and received the monastic name George Symeon.
 He was imprisoned by the communist government and allegedly tortured.
-According to tradition he was also sentenced to death, but survived, despite being hit by three bullets.
-Biographers note that even at this early stage, Karslidis attracted many visitors seeking his guidance.
+According to tradition, he was also sentenced to death but survived, despite being hit by three bullets.
+Biographers note that, even at this early stage, Karslidis had attracted many visitors seeking his guidance.
 Some hagiographical accounts claim that he was seen levitating in prayer during the Divine Liturgy.

 In 1929, Karslidis settled in the village of Taxiarches, Sipsa, in northern Greece, where he lived for the remaining thirty years of his life.
-In 1936, he made a pilgrimage to the Holy Land, visiting Christian holy sites, monasteries, and hermitages.
+In 1936 he made a pilgrimage to the Holy Land, visiting Christian holy sites, monasteries, and hermitages.

-In 1938, the Greek government allocated an acre of land to Karslidis as part of a permanent rural land distribution program.
-On this plot, he established the foundations of a monastery dedicated to the Ascension of Jesus, which was officially consecrated in 1939.

 Some of Karslidis’ followers attribute to him prophecies concerning World War II and the subsequent Greek Civil War.
-In 1941, he was reportedly sentenced to death by Bulgarian forces, though he was never executed.
+In 1941, he was reportedly sentenced to death by Bulgarian forces, though he was not executed.

-Death

-Karslidis died on 4 November 1959 in Greece.
-He is buried behind the Katholikon (main church) of the Monastery of the Ascension, where he served for thirty years.

 Monastery of the Ascension

-After Karslidis’s death, the Monastery of the Ascension fell into disrepair until its renovation was initiated in 1970 by Metropolitan Dionysios (Kyratsous) of Drama.
-Following the restoration, the monastery was reestablished, and a sisterhood was founded.
-It was reconsecrated on 25 April 1971, and on 5 November 1976, it received official recognition from the Church of Greece.
+The Monastery of the Ascension began in 1938 when the Greek government gave one acre of land to Karslidis as part of a program to support rural communities.
+On this land, Karslidis built a small monastery dedicated to the Ascension of Jesus, which was officially blessed and opened in 1939.

+After Karslidis died, the monastery was gradually neglected and fell into poor condition.
+In 1970, Dionysios (Kyratsous), the Metropolitan of Drama, began work to repair and revive it.
+The monastery reopened as an active religious community, including a new group of nuns.
+It was blessed again on 25 April 1971 and formally recognized by the Church of Greece on 5 November 1976, ensuring its continued role as a functioning monastery.

-Attributed Sayings
+Attributed sayings

 "God cares for everyone.
-Despair is in effect a lack of faith.”
+Despair is in effect a lack of faith."